Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators

 The normalized constant under the energy function requires an intractable integral over all possible instances, which makes the model hard to learn via Maximum Likelihood Estimation (MLE).
-To solve this issue, some works propose to approximate the constant by MCMC methods \cite{DEM-mcmc1, DEM-mcmc2}.
+To solve this issue, some works propose to approximate the constant by MCMC methods \cite{DEM-mcmc1,DEM-mcmc2}.
 However, MCMC requires an inner-loop samples in each training, which induces high computational costs.
 Another solution is to optimize an alternate surrogate loss function.
 For example, contrastive divergence (CD) \cite{DEM-cd} is proposed to measure how much KL divergence can be improved by running a small numbers of Markov chain steps towards the intractable likelihood, while score matching (SM) \cite{DEM-sm} detours the constant by minimizing the distance for gradients of log-likelihoods.
+A recent study \cite{Energy-stein} uses Stein discrepancy to train unnormalized model.
+The Stein discrepancy does not require the normalizing constant and makes the training tractable.
 Moreover, the intractable normalized constant makes it hard to sample from.
-To obtain an accurate samples from unnormalized densities, many studies propose to approximate the generation by diffusion-based processes, like generative flow \cite{DEM-gf} and variational gradient descent \cite{SVGD}.
+To obtain an accurate samples from unnormalized densities, many studies propose to approximate the generation by diffusion-based processes, like generative flow \cite{DEM-gf} and variational gradient descent (\cite{SVGD}).
 Also, a recent work \cite{sns} leverages Stein discrepancy to design a neural sampler from unnormalized densities.
 The fundamental disadvantage of explicit model is that the energy-based learning is difficult to accurately capture the distribution of true samples due to the low manifold of real-world instances \cite{DEM-cd}.